soumik12345/point-cloud-segmentation/README.md

   --experiment_configs.initial_lr            Initial Learning Rate (DEFAULT: 1e-3)
-  --experiment_configs.drop_every            Epochs after which Learning Rate is dropped (DEFAULT: 20) --experiment_configs.decay_factor          Learning Rate Decay Factor (DEFAULT: 0.5) --experiment_configs.epochs                Number of training epochs (DEFAULT: 50) --experiment_configs.use_mp                Flag: Use mixed-precision or not (DEFAULT: True)
+  --experiment_configs.drop_every            Epochs after which Learning Rate is dropped (DEFAULT: 20) --experiment_configs.decay_factor          Learning Rate Decay Factor (DEFAULT: 0.5) --experiment_configs.epochs                Number of training epochs (DEFAULT: 100) --experiment_configs.use_mp                Flag: Use mixed-precision or not (DEFAULT: False) --experiment_configs.use_tpus              Flag: Use mixed-precision or not (DEFAULT: True)

 Example:
   python train_shapenet_core.py --experiment_configs configs/shapenetcore.py
 ```

+**Note** that the `batch_size` here denotes local batch size.
+If you are using single-host multi-worker distributed training,
+the `batch_size` denoted here will be multiplied by the number of workers you have.